 Exporters India is a B2B multi-seller portal established in 1997 and has been onboarding Indian producers and sellers to sell their goods in India and other countries.
 B2B eCommerce platforms like Exporters India have provided a platform for Indian buyers, sellers, manufacturers, and retailers to connect with enterprises abroad.
 Additionally, it has been instrumental in speeding the expansion of Indian eCommerce.

 Another Indian B2B multi-seller portal for local and international small enterprises is called Tradeindia.
 It provides them with a uniform platform to market their goods and services.
 TradeIndia provides top services through its B2B multi-vendor platform to international and Indian organizations.
-With about 4 million dealers and buyers, it has a database of more than 5 million registered members.
+It sells products in around 90,000+ categories with about 10.8 Million registered users.

-Ninjacart is a fresh produce supply chain business that directly links farmers with merchants, restaurants, and service providers.
-It has a network of more than 1,200 warehouses and 200 collection centers in India.
+Ninjacart is a fresh produce supply chain business that directly links farmers with merchants, restaurants, and service providers. t has a network of more than 80 collection centers in India.
 Ninjacart’s supply chain is designed to transfer produce from farmers to shops and enterprises across seven cities daily in less than 12 hours-using internal applications to drive end-to-end operations.

 Yeshu Singh, Sandeep Singh, and Amit Mastud founded Upscale, a cutting-edge sales interaction platform with the support of notable investors, including GSF Accelerator, Java Capital, and Powerhouse Ventures.
 Upscale automates sales outreach by utilizing various channels, including text messaging, LinkedIn, phone calls, and more.
 Their platform streamlines regular tasks, simplifies the sales outreach process, and gives sales teams an easy-to-use tool to hit targets without hassles.